County of Baden: History

-Until the 18th Century, the vast majority of residents in the County lived from agriculture.
+Until the 18th century, the vast majority of residents in the county lived off of agriculture.
 They mostly grew grain, but in the Limmat, Aare and Surb valleys there was some viticulture.
-Most of the County's market towns held only local markets, which, however, provided a solid income source for the increasing degree indebted County.
-The chaotic legal structure and fragmented land ownership combined with a tradition of dividing the land among all the heirs in an inheritance prevented any large scale reforms.
-The governor tried in the 18th century to reform and standardize laws and ownership across the County, but with limited success.
-With an ever-changing administration, the County lacked a coherent long-term economic policy or support for reforms.
+Most of the county's market towns held only local markets, which, however, provided a solid income source for the increasingly degree-indebted county.
+The chaotic legal structure and fragmented land ownership combined with a tradition of dividing the land among all the heirs in an inheritance prevented any large-scale reforms.
+The governor tried in the 18th century to reform and standardize laws and ownership across the county, but with limited success.
+With an ever-changing administration, the county lacked a coherent long-term economic policy or support for reforms.
 By the end of the 18th century there were no factories or mills and only a few small cottage industries along the border with Zurich.
 Road construction first became a priority after 1750, when Zurich and Bern began appointing a governor for seven years.

 During the Protestant Reformation, some of the municipalities converted to the new faith.
 However, starting in 1531, some of the old parishes were converted back to the old faith.
-The governors were appointed from both Catholic and Protestant cantons and since they changed every two years, neither faith gained a majority in the County.
+The governors were appointed from both Catholic and Protestant cantons and since they changed every two years, neither faith gained a majority in the county.
 The towns of Tegerfelden and Zurzach had a large Reformed majority, while many other towns had a strong minority.
 The Reformed parishes were under the authority of the ecclesiastical court in Zurich, except for Birmenstorf and Gebenstorf which were under the Bernese court.
-The Jews of the Surbtal formed a Beth din or rabbinical court with Tiengen.
+The Jews of the Surbtal formed a Beth din or a rabbinical court with Tiengen.
 In the 18th century, they built two large synagogues.

 History since 1798

 Canton

 The County of Baden was dissolved after the 1798 French invasion.
-On 19 March 1798, the governments of Zurich and Bern agreed to the creation of the short lived Canton of Baden in the Helvetic Republic.
+On 19 March 1798, the governments of Zurich and Bern agreed to the creation of the short-lived Canton of Baden in the Helvetic Republic.
 With the Act of Mediation in 1803, the Canton of Baden was dissolved, becoming part of Aargau.

 District

 Portions of the lands of the former County of Baden became the District of Baden, firstly in the Canton of Baden and then in the Canton of Aargau (from 1803).

 Upon the merging of the canton of Baden into Aargau in 1803, the district gained the municipalities of Würenlingen, Bellikon, Künten, Remetschwil, Stetten, Mellingen, Wohlenschwil and Mägenwil (from neighbouring districts of the canton of Baden) but had to give up Hüttikon, Oetwil an der Limmat, Dietikon and Schlieren to the Canton of Zurich.

-After World War II, this formerly agrarian region saw striking growth and became the district with the largest and densest population in the Canton (110,000 in 1990, 715 persons per km2).
+After World War II, this formerly agrarian region saw striking growth and became the district with the largest and densest population in the canton (110,000 in 1990, 715 persons per km2).